ctrlo-cc/GADS/docs/kb/070-views/110-graphs/050-my-graphs.md

 # Choose which graphs you see

-Only a table administrator can configure new graphs, but any user can choose which of the configured graphs they want to see when they click on the graphs icon.
+Only a table administrator can configure graphs, but any user can choose which of the configured graphs they want to see when they click on the graphs icon when viewing records.

-To select the graphs you want to include in your graphs view for any table:
+To select the graphs you want to include in your graphs view for a table:

 1. Navigate to the records screen by clicking on **Records** in the main menu and selecting **See records**&nbsp;from the dropdown menu.&nbsp;